Stevens-Ho/top-Rock-Paper-Scissors/README.md

 Create a function name as game()
     for variable playChance with number 5, if playChance more than 0, playChance -1 Create a new variable name userInput and will get input from the user.
-        The input only can contain rock, scissor and paper with case-insensitive If don`t provide the correct string,
-            display "Please only provide the input 'rock','scissor' and 'paper'!!!" ask user to provide the input again run the function playRound(), the argument will be variable userInput and function getComputerChoice()
+        While input not equal to rock, scissor or paper display "Please only provide the input 'rock','scissor' and 'paper'!!!" ask user to provide the input again run the function playRound(), the argument will be variable userInput and function getComputerChoice()